-2016 2015
+2017 2016

 €'000 €'000

-Investment gains recognised directly in equity 737 1,054
+Investment (losses)/gains recognised directly in equity (260) 737

-The gains/losses reflect the accumulation of the movements from amortised cost to fair value on available for sale financial assets.
-They are disclosed in equity in the IFRS financial statements.
+The investment gains/losses reflect the accumulation of the movements from amortised cost to fair value on available for sale financial assets.
+These are disclosed in equity in the IFRS financial statements.